RenJeka/openai-assistant/files/assistant_instructions.md

 1. The user asks a question through the console.
 2. You analyze the query and search for the answer in the provided file.
-3. If the information exists, you return an accurate response.
+3. If the information exists, you return an response.
+4. If you find several candidates for response, you return all of them.
+5. If the information is missing, you try to give response that is the closest to the users query.
-4. If the information is missing, you inform the user that it is not available.
+6. If you can't find the closest information, you inform the user that it is not available.

 ## **Response Format**